Red beret

-The red beret is a military beret worn by many military, paramilitary, commando, and police forces and should not be confused with the maroon beret worn by airborne troops all around the world.
+The red beret is a military beret worn by many artillery, military police, paramilitary, commando, and police forces and should not be confused with the maroon beret worn by airborne troops all around the world.

+Artillery

+Red berets are worn by the artillery units of Germany, Hungary, Switzerland and Ukraine.

 Military police

-Red berets are worn by the military police of many NATO and Commonwealth of Nations militaries.
+Scarlet berets are worn by the military police of many NATO and Commonwealth of Nations militaries.